Supreme Court of New Jersey: Current membership

 Governor Chris Christie, a Republican, elected not to renominate Justice John E. Wallace Jr. in May 2010 and instead nominated attorney Anne M. Patterson.
 After New Jersey Senate Majority Leader Stephen Sweeney, a Democrat, refused to consider any nominee to Wallace's seat, Christie nominated Patterson to replace Justice Rivera-Soto who announced he would step down when his term expired in September 2011.
 The New Jersey Senate unanimously confirmed Patterson on June 28, 2011.
 She was sworn into a seat on the Court, replacing Rivera-Soto, on September 1, 2011.

-An impasse between Governor Christie and the Democratic State Senate resulted in longstanding vacancies, and the rejection or refusal to consider several Christie nominees.
-On May 21, 2014, a compromise was reported under which the Governor agreed to re-appoint Chief Justice Rabner, and the Senate agreed to consider the nomination of Judge Lee Solomon, who is identified as Republican.
+An impasse between Christie and the Democratic State Senate resulted in longstanding vacancies, and the rejection or refusal to consider several Christie nominees.
+On May 21, 2014, a compromise was reported under which the Governor agreed to re-appoint Chief Justice Rabner, and the Senate agreed to consider the nomination of Judge Lee Solomon, a Republican.

-In April 2016, Governor Christie announced his nomination of Democrat Walter Timpone to the Court's vacant seat.
-He was sworn on May 2, 2016.
-As Timpone was 65 at the time of his appointment in 2016, he was required to retire when he turned 70 in 2020, before he became eligible for tenure.

 In May 2018, Governor Phil Murphy announced his intention to renominate Justice Anne Patterson for tenure.
 Justice Patterson was reconfirmed by the Senate on July 26, 2018.

-On June 5, 2020, Governor Phil Murphy announced his intention to nominate Fabiana Pierre-Louis to replace Justice Walter F. Timpone, who was required to retire on November 10, 2020.
+On June 5, 2020, Murphy announced his intention to nominate Fabiana Pierre-Louis to replace Justice Walter F. Timpone, who was required to retire on November 10, 2020.
 On August 24, 2020, the New Jersey Senate's Judiciary Committee voted 11–0 to advance her nomination to the full Senate, and on August 27, 2020, the Senate voted 39–0 to confirm her to the Court.
 Pierre-Louis assumed office on September 1, 2020.

-Also in June 2020, Governor Murphy announced his intention to nominate Justice Faustino Fernandez-Vina for tenure.
+Also in June 2020, Murphy announced his intention to nominate Justice Faustino Fernandez-Vina for tenure.
 On October 29, 2020, the Senate voted 34–0 to grant Fernandez-Vina tenure.

 On March 8, 2021, Justice Jaynee LaVecchia announced that she would retire on August 31, 2021, more than three years before her mandatory retirement date.
-A week later, Governor Murphy announced his intention to nominate Rachel Wainer Apter, the director of the New Jersey Division of Civil Rights, to replace LaVecchia.
-Apter was blocked for 18 months by Republican Senator Holly Schepisi by a process called senatorial consent (similar to the blue slip process for federal judgeships), and was only allowed to move forward after two more justices, Barry T. Albin and Faustino J. Fernandez-Vina, had reached retirement age in the interim and Gov. Murphy nominated Republican Douglas M. Fasciale to succeed Fernandez-Vina.
-Both were confirmed on October 17, 2022.
+A week later, Murphy announced his intention to nominate Rachel Wainer Apter, the director of the New Jersey Division of Civil Rights, to replace LaVecchia.
+Apter was blocked for 14 months by Republican Senator Holly Schepisi by a process called senatorial consent (similar to the blue slip process for federal judgeships), and was only allowed to move forward after two more justices, Barry T. Albin and Faustino J. Fernandez-Vina, had reached retirement age in the interim and Murphy nominated Republican Douglas M. Fasciale to succeed Fernandez-Vina.
+Both Apter and Fasciale were confirmed on October 17, 2022.